hjovi1/PerfOMICS/README.md

     tailoring of athletic programs, provide guidelines on preventive measures and corrective action for athletes susceptible to sports-related injuries.

-    Genes and genomic variant selection for predicting athletic performance depends upon the individual's interpretation of the association studies and the strength of each association.
-This package should not be taken as real medical advice.
-The development of the algorithms that take into account genotypes of selected genes, assign "weight" values, threshold levels and take into account variant to variant interactions in a DNA-profile-to-trait relation, are proprietary and should be amendable to patent protection, as are the gene and variant selection itself and the individual genotype DNA profiles-to-trait interpretations.

     The \`PerfOMICS\` package was developed using \`R version 4.1.1 (2021-08-10)\`,